Really-Simple-Plugins/really-simple-ssl/readme.txt

 If you can't deactivate, do not just remove the plugin folder to uninstall!
 Follow these [instructions](https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/) instead.

 == Changelog ==
+= 9.2.0 =
+Fix: Added nonce check to certificate re-check button.
+Fix: In some cases the review notice was not properly dismissible.

 = 9.1.4 =
 * Improvement: do not track 404's for logged in users
 * Improvement: implemented the rsssl_wpconfig_path filter in all wp-config functions